scthornton/trylock/paper/AEGIS_Canonical.md

 **Novel attacks.** While RepE generalizes to some unseen attacks, fundamentally novel attack strategies may bypass all layers.
 Continuous updating is required.

 **Model-specific.** Steering vectors are specific to Mistral-7B-Instruct-v0.3.
 Porting to other models requires re-extraction.

+**Implementation precision requirements.** Our evaluation revealed that RepE steering effectiveness is highly sensitive to model precision.
+With 8-bit quantization, the steering hooks failed to reduce ASR (84.7% vs 8.0% with full precision), likely due to quantization interfering with the hook mechanism or gradients being insufficient for effective steering.
+Production deployments should use full-precision (FP16/FP32) models for Layer 2 to ensure RepE effectiveness, though this increases memory requirements to ~14GB for the base model alone.

 ### 6.3 Comparison to Prior Work